beacon-biosignals/julia_pod/README.md

 `--julia` is the julia command to be run in the container, as a comma-separated list of "-quoted words.
 Defaults to `"julia"`.

+`--runid` will allow customizing the "run ID" used to choose the name of the kubernetes job; if this flag is not provided, the kubernetes job and pod names will be a default based on the git repo and branch names.

 If no `--image=...` is passed in, `julia_pod` will call `accounts.sh` and then `build_image` to build one.
 For this:
 - your current directory must be a julia project root directory